BiennaleOnline: Overview

 BiennaleOnline was founded by David Dehaeck, Nathalie Haveman and Arthur Madna in 2012.
 The exhibition was set to be launched in September 2012, however it was moved to April 2013.
 The exhibition is organized by ARTPLUS, a mobile exhibition platform for art lovers and collectors of contemporary art.

 The first BiennaleOnline is directed by Jan Hoet.
 Hoet previously served as the artistic director of Documenta IX and the museum MARTa Herford, Germany, and was a founder of SMAK in Ghent, Belgium.
 25 artists, which are carefully chosen by Hoet, will be represented in the center section of the exhibition called "Reflection & Imagination".
 Jan Hoet died in a hospital in Ghent on February 27, 2014.

 BiennaleOnline is the first of its kind, curated, exclusively online biennial exhibition of contemporary art.
-29 Leading international curators select the 183 most promising artists at a critical moment, when they are poised to become established artists.
+29 Leading international curators select 183 artists.
 BiennaleOnline aimes to offer an exhibition which breaks away from the conventional notion of Art as an elite pastime, confined to faraway galleries and those with the leisure and funds to enjoy it.

 BiennaleOnline started with a "Pay What You want" payment wall.
 The founders very soon noticed that it was blocking visitors from entering the exhibition.
 In the best interest of the artists it was decided in May 2012 to remove the payment wall to ensure maximum exposure of their works.
 Soon after the removal of the payment wall the number of visitors surged to 400.000 within 1 year after opening.